Waymo Stats 2025: Funding, Growth, Coverage, Fleet Size & More

 Waymo has not followed the traditional startup fundraising path with clearly delineated Series A, B, or C rounds, especially in its early years as it was an internal Google project (now under Alphabet).
 However, here is a breakdown of its known fundraising history since it began raising external capital:

-In total, Waymo secured $11.1 billion in funding from 2020 to 2024, with notable investors including Alphabet, Fidelity, Perry Creek Capital, and T. Rowe Price, among others 2.
+In total, Waymo secured $11.1 billion in funding from 2020 to 2024, with notable investors including Alphabet, Fidelity, Perry Creek Capital, and T. Rowe Price, among others2.

-Weekly Trips
+Weekly Trips (All Cities)

 May 4, 2023 – Waymo hit 10,000 weekly rides.